Colors That Calm Anxiety: A Deep Dive into Chromatic Psychology and SBD™ Technology in Healthcare

 Pale Amber & Ochre:

-Chromatic Purity and 16K Resolution:
+Chromatic Purity and 16K Resolution

 Practical Instructions for Clinical Application

-2. The 60-30-10 Rule in Neuro-Reception: Use 60% of a dominant calming neutral, 30% of a secondary "Soft Jewel" tone (like muted emerald), and 10% of a warm accent.
+The 60-30-10 Rule in Spatial Design: Structure room palettes with 60% dominant calming neutral, 30% secondary "Soft Jewel" tone (e.g., muted emerald or slate blue), and 10% warm accent to maintain visual hierarchy without overwhelming the eye.

 Conclusion